 During the investigation, we came up with two solutions to the problem: designing a polygonal model and using point cloud technology.
-A polygonal model requires texture support implementation that turned out to be an obstacle.
+A polygonal model required texture support implementation that turned out to be an obstacle.
 Due to the lack of existing examples to this solution and limited time frame, we decided to proceed with the point cloud technology for our application.
 This technology is a perfect match to analyze large volumes of spatial data based on 3D point cloud streams.
 It leverages machine learning to create cost-effective and accurate spatio-temporal models.

 A few more words about the project

-Lidar Project includes an application that contains specific terrain data recorded by iPad during a particular period.
+LiDAR Project includes an application that contains specific terrain data recorded by iPad during a particular period.
 The distance the device collects data from ranges from 0.5 m to 10 m.
 All the collected data is afterward transferred to a server for further processing.
 Revolutionary point cloud technology and advanced LiDAR sensor enhance the data recording process making it accessible and time-saving.
-Besides, the application uses photos as another data source, which improves the quality of the final product.
+Besides, the application uses photos, GPS coordinates, and other data sources, which improves the quality of the final product.
 The project is designed for the latest iPad Pro 2020, equipped with a LiDAR scanner.

 How good is our app?